tsuru/tsuru/docs/config.rst

 HTTP server
 -----------

-Tsuru provides a REST API, that supports HTTP and HTTP/TLS (a.k.a.
+tsuru provides a REST API, that supports HTTP and HTTP/TLS (a.k.a.
 HTTPS).
 Here are the options that affect how tsuru's API behaves:

 listen